Key takeaways

 Defect rate monitoring and analysis

 Calculate PPM as defective units divided by total units multiplied by 1,000,000.
-Set baselines by product family, track trends, and categorize defects by type and severity to drive the right supplier actions.
+Set baselines by product family.
+Track trends.
+Categorize defects by type and severity to drive the right supplier actions.

 Quality control pass rates

 Measure first time acceptance without rework or rejection.
-Implement risk based sampling plans, track inspection time as a secondary efficiency metric, and standardize procedures to ensure fair comparisons.
+Implement risk based sampling plans.
+Track inspection time as a secondary efficiency metric.
+Standardize procedures to ensure fair comparisons.

 Non compliance report management

-Use NCRs to document issues, responses, and fixes.
+Use NCRs (non compliance reports) to document issues, responses, and fixes.
 Track counts, response time, and recurrence to assess maturity.
 Categorize root causes to guide supplier development.

 Return and warranty claim tracking